Staten Island Car Accident Lawyers

 Many auto accident injuries cause substantial pain and suffering during the recovery process—not just physical pain, but in terms of the emotional and mental anguish faced by the victim.
 Many injuries cause substantial depression and anxiety, especially if the victim cannot return to work or engage in his normal activities.
 Some injuries may cause ongoing difficulty or embarrassment.
 Talking with an attorney can make it easier to quantify your pain and suffering after an auto accident.

-Seeking the Responsible Party in an Auto Accident
+Who is the Responsible Party in a Staten Island Auto Accident?

 Often, you can easily identify the person who caused your auto accident: the other driver.
 In some cases, however, you may need to pursue compensation from more than just the other driver in an auto accident.
 You may also need to consider some of these scenarios, which could shift the balance of liability following an accident.